nyje/symmetool/README.md

 # SymmeTool
+### *by Nigel Garnett*

 Building tool for MineTest which places repeated blocks based on the tools's symmetry settings